A history of ideas on the origins of Chalk Downland landscape.

 The authors used this strange occurrence to demonstrate that the normally malleable clay must have been ripped up from the riverbed in a solid, frozen, condition to have survived transportation intact, and that a high energy water flow was involved.

-The Geological Survey Memoir for Canterbury and Folkestone (Smart et al 1966) includes the following (unusually imaginative) description of what one of these meltwater torrents might have looked like:
+The Geological Survey Memoir for Canterbury and Folkestone (Smart et al 1966) include the following (unusually imaginative) description of what one of these meltwater torrents might have looked like:

 “…the picture of conditions…is thought to be one of large quantities of rapidly flowing water moving, besides their load of chalk, sand and gravel, blocks of floating and rolling ice charged with debris.
 In most cases debris must have choked the water courses and become piled into aggradations of debris, with the higher levels channelling into the lower and overstepping them to rest upon solid strata.”
 (Smart et al., 1966).